 The Irish were not the only contributors to Halloween traditions.
 Scottish and German settlers added to America’s witchcraft mythology, while those from Africa contributed aspects of Voudon (Voodoo).
 The focus on mischief making was gradually reduced as householders began to bribe their ghoulish visitors with candy, giving rise to the modern version of Halloween.
 Cats and witches remain among the most popular Halloween costumes.

 The Black Cat in Present Day

 Today, pet owners usually decide to keep their cats indoors for a few days on either side of Halloween for fear that they’ll be abducted for satanic rituals.
 However, the greater threat that animals face as a result of superstition is the inability to find loving homes.

 Sadly, the black cat has never entirely shed the association with evil that it acquired as a result of the convergence of superstitious prejudice and Halloween lore, and black dogs suffer this stigma to a lesser extent as well.
-Animal rescue operations often note the difficulty in finding homes for black cats and dogs, even though most experts agree that fur colour has no effect on personality, and the few studies that have been conducted with cats suggest that black fur may actually be associated with better temperament.
+Animal rescue workers often note the difficulty in finding homes for black cats and dogs.

 - BBC.co.UK.
 “Hallowe’en – All Hallow’s Eve.”